tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 Our eyes locked for but a moment as another scream tore through the silence followed by a great tumult from the woods in which we stood.
 Back into the grass we ran, tearing, ripping and weaving through the blades as they tried to constrict us and deliver us to the same fate as our friend.

 Into a clearing I collapsed, the bank of the lake stretched out in front of me.
-A journey’s end…
+A journey’s end.

 Silence was all that followed me.
-I turned and shone my flashlight like a lighthouse in a storm and prayed it would lead Josh straight to me… It never did.
+I turned and shone my flashlight like a lighthouse in a storm and prayed it would lead Josh straight to me but it never did.

 Alone with my thoughts I slumped on that desolate bank, the water still and calm.
 I looked out into the dark, despite the valiant efforts of my flashlight it did not penetrate the dark void of the lake.
 I threw a pebble into the surface and wept… I wanted my mum; I wanted to go home.